yoyoberenguer/NE555-timer-/README.md

 * 4 Frequency analysis with C charge and discharge

 `Simplified schematic` with additional leds
-* please note that the RESET function as been removed from the RS flip-flop and will not be a part of this testing
+* please note that the RESET function as been removed from the RS flip-flop and will not be a part of this experiment

 ![Simplified Schematic](https://github.com/yoyoberenguer/NE555-timer-/blob/main/schema.png)